dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_2.md

 * 2.1 Marking Equations
 * 2.4 Verification by Linear Programming

+__Clarification about "safe".__

+Unfortunately, the term safe is overloaded in the contex of Petri Net.
+It can mean:
+1. safe = 1-bounded
+2. safe as satisfies a safety (reachability) property.

+In particular, the part about verification using LP is about the 2nd meaning.

 #### Example Petri Net

 (A) simple Petri Net with 2 places and 1 transition: